 There are many myths about what it means to be strong.
-I hear people saying, “you’re so strong” to each other often in a variety of contexts.
-I heard it recently when a stoic widow gave the eulogy at her husband’s funeral, when a young boy broke his ankle but didn’t shed a tear, and when a teenage girl shrugged off her painful breakup, seemingly unaffected.
+In a variety of contexts, I hear people say to each other, “you’re so strong.”
+Recently, I heard it when a stoic widow gave the eulogy at her husband’s funeral, when a young boy broke his ankle but didn’t shed a tear, and when a teenage girl shrugged off her painful breakup, seemingly unaffected.
 Is this really strength?
-Maybe, but it leads into this misconception that strength means we don’t feel.
+Maybe, but it leads into this misconception that equates strength with a lack of feeling.

 3 Myths about What it Means to be Strong